IAEA-NDS/gmapy/README.md

 ### Comments on conversion

-- Presently, the Python version in this repository is a line-by-line translation of the original Fortran code.
+- This Python version of GMAP was initially a line-by-line translation of the original Fortran code including goto-statements enabled by the [goto-statement] module.
-The `goto` statement was introduced using the [goto-statement] module and reading and writing information to files and console using Fortran format descriptors was achieved by relying on the [fortranformat] module.
+Afterwards it has been extensively refactored to improve readability.
+All goto-statements have been removed and replaced by other control structures, such as if-blocks and loop control statements and consequently the dependence on the [goto-statement] module has been removed.

-- A particularity in the translated version is the artificial incrementing of counter variables after loops---the reason for that being that a loop in Fortran up to `N` will leave the counter variable at `N+1` after the termination of the loop whereas it is `N` in Python.
+- The [fortranformat] module is used to read and write files using the same Fortran format descriptors as present in the original Fortran code.

 - The Fortran version relies on `LINPACK` routines for Cholesky decomposition and inversion whereas the `scipy` module in Python employs `LAPACK`---the successor